Infineon/mbed-os-example-emwin-eink/README.md

 # mbed-os-example-emwin-eink

-Note: This project is not yet tested with Mbed OS version 5.13.x.
-This will be done soon.
+Note: This project does not work with Mbed OS version 5.13.x.
+This will be updated soon.

 ## **Introduction**